-• The fund invests at least 65% of its assets in common stocks.

-- Under normal market conditions, the fund invests at least 40% of its net assets outside the United States.
-If market conditions are not deemed favorable by the fund's investment adviser, the fund will invest at least 30% of its net assets outside the United States. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
-In doing so, the fund's investment adviser will generally look to the determination of a leading provider of global indexes, such as MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
+- The fund invests at least 65% of its assets in common stocks. - Investing outside the United States - Under normal market conditions, the fund will invest a percentage of its net assets outside the United States.
+That percentage will represent at least (a) 40% of the fund's net assets, unless market conditions are not deemed favorable by the fund's investment adviser, in which case 30%, or (b) the percentage of the MSCI All Country World Index represented by companies outside the United States minus 5%, whichever is lower.
+As a result, the fund's investments outside the United States may represent less than 40% of its net assets (for example, if the percentage of the MSCI All Country World Index represented by companies outside the United States under normal market conditions). - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
+In doing so, the fund's investment adviser will generally look to the determination of MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
 In certain limited circumstances (including when relevant data is unavailable or the nature of a holding warrants special considerations), the adviser may also take into account additional factors, as applicable, including where the issuer's securities are listed; where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure; and the source of guarantees, if any, of such securities.

-- The fund may invest up to 10% of its assets in straight debt securities (i.e., debt securities that do not have equity conversion or purchase rights) rated Baa1 or below and BBB+ or below by NRSROs or in unrated securities that are determined to be of equivalent quality by the fund's investment adviser. - The fund currently intends to consider the ratings from Moody's Investors Services, Standard & Poor's Ratings Services and Fitch Ratings.
+- The fund may invest up to 10% of its assets in straight debt securities (i.e., debt securities that do not have equity conversion or purchase rights) rated Baa1 or below and BBB+ or below by NRSROs or in unrated securities that are determined to be of equivalent quality by the fund's investment adviser. - The fund currently intends to consider the ratings from Moody's Investors Services, S&P Global Ratings and Fitch Ratings.
 If agency ratings of a security differ, the security will be considered to have received the highest of these ratings, consistent with the fund's investment policies.